Green Grove, Wisconsin: Geography

 The town of Green Grove is in northeastern Clark County.
-It is bordered to the northwest by the city of Owen and at its northeast corner by the village of Curtiss.
+It is bordered to the northwest by the city of Owen and at its northeastern corner by the village of Curtiss.
 According to the United States Census Bureau, the town has a total area of 93.8 sqkm, of which 93.2 sqkm is land and 0.5 sqkm, or 0.58%, is water.

 The terrain of most of Green Grove is fairly flat, with soils mostly "deep, nearly level to sloping, poorly drained to moderately well-drained, silty soils on ground moraines."
 Most of the bedrock underneath is Mount Simon sandstone, interspersed with some areas of volcanic and metavolcanic rock.